cfsengineering/CEASIOMpy/CONTRIBUTING.md

 │   ├── test_subfunc2.py
 │   └── test_moduletemplate.py
 ├── __specs__.py        <- Specification of the module.
-├── moduletemplate.py   <- Main module of the module.
+├── moduletemplate.py   <- Main script of the module.
 └── README.md           <- Readme for the module.
 ```

-To develop a new module you should follow the above steps.:
+To develop a new module you should follow the steps bellow:

 - Create a fork of the CEASIOMpy repository
 - On your fork, create a new branch